hillgate/resources.hillgateconnect.com/src/content/guides/sourcing-external-talent-for-a-project.md

 Next, you need to identify what you’re looking for at the end of the project.
 The deliverables can range from a financial model to a market research report depending on your needs.

 Once you have completed this section you should be able to clearly communicate what you’re looking for.
-This means you’re ready to looks for your candidate.
+This means you’re ready to look for your candidate.

 #	Define the candidate criteria